orstavik/JoiEvents/README.md

 43. todo add navigation control freak
 43. todo add the patterns on hash-based routing
 43. todo add the patterns on slash-based routing
 43. todo move in from chapter on translate events
 43. https://instant.page/ try to use an event listener for mousemove that detects when the mouse cursor slows down over an element.

 ## todo

-99. add chapters on proposals for the platform: add a `queJsTaskBeforeNextEventOrDefaultAction()` or `addTailEvent()`.
-This should be in 2 along side ReplaceDefaultAction.
 99. fix the different long-press events so they are source code.

 ## Personal comment
-I was surprised to find how rarely EventToEventComposition is used.
+I was surprised to find how rarely EventComposition is used.
 It made me second guess my self.
-And, while I pursued these second guesses, I became even more surprised.
+And, while I pursue these second guesses, I became even more surprised.

-Firstly, many native events follow the EventToEventComposition pattern.
+First, many native events follow the EventComposition pattern.
-Through its actions, the platform implicitly, but still quite strongly, advocates using this pattern.
+Through its actions, the platform advocates *for* this pattern, implicitly, but strongly.

-Second, pursuing this pattern reveals several flaws in other approaches and several large benefits for EventToEventComposition:
+Second, pursuing this pattern reveals several flaws in other approaches and several large benefits for EventComposition:
  * extreme ease of reuse, both across apps and within apps;
  * extremely low coupling to other parts of the code;
  * super clear interfaces yielding less confusion, misuse and general anxiety;
  * and lightDOM composeability, ie. you can combine events from the same vantage point as you can native elements.

-Yet, for some reason, almost no one uses this approach!
+Yet, for some reason, few use this approach!
 Why is that?
 I really don't know. ¯\\\_(ツ)\_/¯

 ## Test